-Beth and I met at the Caps Ridge Trailhead at 6:00 am for my Redlining finish hike.
+Beth and I met at the Caps Ridge Trailhead at 6:00 am.
 We wanted an early start to hike our 13+ mile route (with 6300′ of elevation gain), up Mt Jefferson via the Caps Ridge Trail, down Sphinx Col, and back up the Six Husbands Trail.
-I had just 3 trails left to complete out of the 608 on the White Mountain Redlining trail list, a list that took me 10 years to complete.
+I had just 3 trails left to complete out of the 608 on the White Mountain Guide trail list, a list that took me 10 years to complete.

 The first leg of this hike involved hiking up the Caps Ridge Trail to the summit of Mt Jefferson, the third highest peak in the White Mountains.
 The last time I’d hiked it had been in thick fog, back in September of 2012, and I didn’t remember the trail at all.
 This time we had clear, glorious views, and I was enthralled by the views of Mt Washington, the Southern Presidentials, and the nearby Dartmouth Range once we’d popped above treeline.

 The Caps Ridge Trail is not the faint-hearted.
 It is a tough, knee-grinding trail to hike up and down, requiring a lot of rock scrambling over the caps, which are rocky peaklets, along the trail.
 Called caps, they’re similar to the “howks” you find on the Howker Ridge Trail or the “castles” on the Castle Trail, both in the Northern Presidential Range.